bmwwoo/gpt4-pdf-epub-chatbot-langchain/README.md

 5. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
 Change `modelName` in `new OpenAI` to `gpt-4`, if you have access to `gpt-4` api.
 Please verify outside this repo that you have access to `gpt-4` api, otherwise the application will not work.

-## Convert your PDF files to embeddings
+## Convert your PDF and EPUB files to embeddings

-**This repo can load multiple PDF files**
+**This repo can load multiple PDF and EPUB files**

-1. Inside `docs` folder, add your pdf files or folders that contain pdf files.
+1. Inside `docs` folder, add your pdf and epub files or folders that contain pdf and epub files.

 2. Run the script `npm run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.